Home » Blog » A Step-by-Step Guide to Installing Geotextile Fabric for Superior Construction

 Do I need geotextile under gravel?

-• Weed Prevention: Geotextile fabric acts as a barrier, preventing weeds and vegetation from penetrating through the gravel, and reducing maintenance efforts.
+• Weed Prevention: Acts as a barrier to prevent weeds from growing through the gravel, reducing maintenance needs.

 Does water drain through geotextile?